Pacific-Softwares/larpress-digital/documents/docs/modules/system/themes.md

 ## Notes on iterative development and testing

 - Every time you make changes locally, create a ZIP of the theme folder and upload it again to update the theme in the portal.
-If the uploaded theme slug matches an existing theme, LaraPressDigital will replace it (unless it’s protected).
+If the uploaded theme slug matches an existing theme, LarPress will replace it (unless it’s protected).

 - For fast testing during development you may edit files directly in the project themes/{slug} directory.
 Example flow: